ail-project/ail-feeder-leak/README.md

 ## How to use it

-##### First Runt the script to create the folders for you after installing the requirements
+##### First Run the script to create the folders for you after installing the requirements

 ##### You need to add your leaked files into a folder called "Leaks_Folder", Run the script!